ja88a/feecollector-report/README.md

 2. A backend REST/json API to report the fees collected by the integrators of the LiFi protocol

+A database stores and indexes the collected onchain events, as well as the supported chains' configuration.
+The scraper feeds it while the reporter consumes its data, towards clients.

 ### Technical Stack

 The `FeeCollected` events are stored in a [MongoDB](https://mongodb.com/) database/cluster.
 [Typegoose](https://typegoose.github.io/typegoose/) is used, on top of the [Mongoose](https://mongoosejs.com/) ODM, as well as the [GrapeoffJS/kindagoose](https://github.com/GrapeoffJS/kindagoose) for the NestJS integration.

 The [NestJS](https://github.com/nestjs/nest) development framework is used as one of the main foundation of these backend modules.

-The [Serverless](https://serverless.com/) tooling is used for developing the events scraper to be locally ran and deployed, for instance as AWS Lambda functions.
+The [Serverless](https://serverless.com/) framework/tooling is used for developing locally the events scraper and deploying the functions, for instance on AWS Lambda.

 ## Installation